orbyjs/core/README.md

 ## Lifecycle

-The life cycle does not exist in itself over the component, it manifests itself over the created nodes, this is similar to how it operates in [Hyperapp](https://github.com/jorgebucaran/hyperapp).
+The life cycle manifests itself on the virtual-dom in the creation, updating and elimination of the nodes, this is similar to how it operates in [Hyperapp](https://github.com/jorgebucaran/hyperapp).

 ```jsx
 export function Button(){